alexvergara/multi-laravel-docker/README.md

 ## Disclaimer

-I am just learning Docker, this is a personal test implementation and is used in my daily workflow
+I'm just learning Docker, this is a personal test implementation and is used on my daily workflow

-The idea is to have a Docker container where I can connect and run any version of Laravel (3 - 11) (I have a lot of projects since ~10 years), without need to install all on my PC
-I just jump to the folder switch PHP or Node version and work on it (sudo update-alternatives --config php) (nvm use $NODE_VERSION)
+The idea is to have a Docker container where I can connect and run any version of Laravel (v3 - 11...
+I have a lot of projects for ~10 years), without need to install all on my PC, I just jump to the folder switch PHP and/or Node version and start working on it (sudo update-alternatives --config php) (nvm use $NODE_VERSION)

 ## Default values